 What are the guides like?

-The guides we work with are enthusiastic, knowledgeable and have a passion for the Deschutes.
+Your guides are enthusiastic, knowledgeable and have a passion for the Deschutes.
 All are very committed to showing guests the best of the river.

 Will we see other anglers?